Arrange a Viewing

 Mobile homes are categorized as personal property, not real property.
 “Real property” is defined as land and anything attached to it permanently.

 On the other hand, personal property is anything that is movable and not classified as real property.
-With that said, you can learn how to increase the value of a manufactured home here.

 Expensive to Finance